EVMS Psychiatry Residency - SNGH

 Residents have primary patient care responsibility and function as a major part of a multi-disciplinary team which includes nurses, mental health technicians, social workers, case workers, and discharge planners.
 Working with the managed care system is an essential part of this training experience.
 There is also the opportunity to work with the legal system; temporary detention orders are sought at times, and there are often involuntarily committed patients on the service.

 Residents cover the emergency department during the day and also directly supervise medical students on the ward.
 Residents also make decisions about accepting patients from the community, and work closely with the Psychiatric Emergency Response Services nurses who do initial assessments on emergency room patients.
-The second-year resident attends to patient care, but also gains experience in the provision of electroconvulsive therapy and is more involved with groups therapy treatments and administrative concerns.
+The second-year resident attends to patient care, but also gains experience in the provision of electroconvulsive therapy and is more involved with group therapy treatments and administrative concerns.

 The patient population is quite varied.
 Residents gain extensive experience working with patients with psychotic and mood disorders, substance abuse disorders, and personality disorders, as well as the rest of the spectrum of mental illness, including mental retardation.